 Why it's important

 Customer feedback is basically free field research, which is inherently valuable to your business.
 Rather than paying extra for analytic reporting tools or think tanks, your customers are willing and able to send you real-time, user-verified data on what works and what doesn't.
-52% of consumers agree that companies need to take action on customer feedback, too, so it seems like a bit of a no-brainer.
+And with 83% of customers feeling more loyal to brands that acknowledge and resolve their complaints, it seems like a bit of a no-brainer.

 How it works